 NOTE: Consult the software manual that came with the instrument.

 7.5.
-Start the measurement within the software by clicking Measure | Start SOP and selecting the SOP created in step 7.4 and following the onscreen guidelines.
+Start the measurement within the software by clicking Measure | Start SOP and selecting the SOP created in step 7.4.
+Wait for background calibrations to complete.
 Fill the ﬂuid supply reservoir, the syringe, with water up to the desired level and note the volume.
-Turn on the voltage signal to begin atomizing the ﬂuid after the measurement has started and start the stopwatch.
+Turn on the voltage signal to begin atomizing the ﬂuid.
+Start the stopwatch and start the measurement by clicking Start.

 7.6.
 The software generates a size distribution based on the scattered laser signal at the receiver due to Mie theory and a multiple scattering algorithm.
-Once the desired volume of ﬂuid has been atomized, turn off the voltage signal, stop the stopwatch, and record the ﬁnal volume.
+Once the desired volume of ﬂuid has been atomized, turn off the voltage signal, stop the stopwatch, record the ﬁnal volume, and stop recording data by clicking Stop.

 NOTE: The laser scattering system is capable of measuring as little as 1 μL of fluid and does not have an upper limit for fluid volume.
 The atomization ﬂow rate can simply be calculated by dividing the volume by the time duration.

 7.7.
 In the measurement histogram, select the portion of the data during which the atomization was occurring as expected and the signal at the receiver was strong enough to be statistically significant.
+Click Average | Ok to generate a distribution based on the selected data.

 NOTE: All measurements with this technique are statistical averages and thus, if there are too few droplets, then the scattered signal will be weak, and the measurement will be statistically insigniﬁcant.

 7.8.
-Click Average | Ok to generate a distribution based on the selected data.
-Save this by selecting the window and clicking Edit | Copy text then pasting the result in a text ﬁle and saving with an appropriate name.
+Save the average distribution by selecting the window and clicking Edit | Copy text then pasting the result in a text ﬁle and saving with an appropriate name.

 NOTE: This distribution data can now be used with other software (e.g., MATLAB) to create the plot in Figure 5.